 - 2 Tablespoons balsamic vinegar

-- Preheat a 9 inch cast iron skillet over medium high heat.
+- Cook the bacon.
+Preheat a 9 inch cast iron skillet over medium-high heat.
 Add the bacon pieces and cook until the fat is rendered and the bacon pieces are crisp.
 Remove the bacon pieces to a paper towel to drain and leave the bacon fat in the pan.

-- Add in the butter and the sliced red onions.
+- Make the balsamic caramlized onions.
+Add the butter and the sliced red onions to the empty skillet.
 Cook for about 20 minutes over medium heat, stirring occasionally, until the onions have darkened considerably in color.
 Reduce the heat to low and stir in the balsamic vinegar.
 Remove the onions from the pan and set aside.

-- Place the pork tenderloin on a large cutting board.
+- Remove the fat from the tenderloin.
+Place the pork tenderloin on a large cutting board.
 Remove any excess fat or silverskin from the exterior of the tenderloin.

-- Butterfly open the pork tenderloin by using long strokes of your knife along the side of the tenderloin about 1/2 inch above the cutting board.
+- Butterfly the pork.
+Butterfly open the pork tenderloin by using long strokes of your knife along the side of the tenderloin about 1/2 inch above the cutting board.
 Keep the slices parallel to the cutting board and roll open the tenderloin while slicing.

-- Spread the softened cream cheese on top of the butterflied tenderloin.
+- Stuff the tenderloin.
+Spread the softened cream cheese on top of the butterflied tenderloin.
 Sprinkle with the shredded manchego cheese, caramelized onions, baby spinach leaves, and bacon pieces.

-- Allow the tenderloin to rest at least 5 minutes before removing the butcher's twine, slicing the tenderloin into 1 inch thick rounds, and serving.
+- Rest and serve.
+Remove the tenderloin from the grill.
+Allow it to rest at least 5-10 minutes before removing the butcher's twine, slicing the tenderloin into 1 inch thick rounds, and serving.